kmwebnet/wireguard-se/README.md

 Raspberry Pi 3B+ or derivatives

-NXP SE050, especially the variants that can handle Curve25519.
+NXP SE050E, the variants that can handle Curve25519.
 [See NXP datasheet.](https://www.nxp.jp/docs/en/application-note/AN12436.pdf)
-You can get for [Plug & Trust Click NXP SE050](https://www.mikroe.com/plugtrust-click) as off the shelf.
-This product comes with SE050C2 variant that can handle Curve25519.
+This product comes with SE050E2 variant that can handle Curve25519.

 The variant should keep noted that corresponds for the use of key selection on config.